Artificial Intelligence Playbook

 Though AI has the potential to reduce workload for educators, it will never replace teachers.
 Your connection with students is irreplaceable—and greatly impacts their learning.
 With The Artificial Intelligence Playbook, Second Edition, in hand, educators will find even more time-saving tools to help build and sustain those vital relationships with students all while enhancing learning and engagement in the classroom.

 Meghan Hargrave is an experienced educator, with 20 years in the field.
 After being a teacher leader in the classroom, she moved into education coaching and consulting where she supports hundreds of K-12 schools and districts worldwide.
 Her work has always focused on important instructional shifts in education and practical ways the educators she supports can embrace these shifts effectively, which has included the integration of Artificial Intelligence tools in the classroom.
 She is ChatGPT, GoogleAI, and AI for Education certified in addition to working closely with thousands of educators on how to implement these tools in the classroom.
 She is the coauthor of The Artificial Intelligence Playbook (now in its second edition) and Teaching Students to Use AI Ethically and Responsibly, two books that help schools prepare students for an AI-powered future.
 Meghan is an international presenter, has taught preservice teachers at Columbia University’s Teachers College, regularly contributes to popular educational publications, and is known for sharing innovative and effective classroom strategies via social media @letmeknowhowitgoes.
-Douglas Fisher is professor and chair of educational leadership at San Diego State University and a teacher leader at Health Sciences High and Middle College.
-Previously, Doug was an early intervention teacher and elementary school educator.
-He is a credentialed English teacher and administrator in California.
+Douglas Fisher is a professor and chair of educational leadership at San Diego State University and a teacher leader at Health Sciences High and Middle College.
+Previously, Fisher was an early intervention teacher and elementary school educator.
 In 2022, he was inducted into the Reading Hall of Fame by the Literacy Research Association.
-He has published numerous articles on reading and literacy, leadership, and curriculum design, as well as books such as The Teacher Clarity Playbook (2nd ed.), Your Introduction to PLC+, The Illustrated Guide to Teacher Credibility, Instructional Strategies to Move Learning Forward: 50+ Tools That Support Gradual Release of Responsibility, and Welcome to Teaching!
+He has published numerous articles on reading and literacy, leadership, and curriculum design, as well as books such as Your Introduction to PLC+, Welcome to Teaching, How Feedback Works, Teaching Reading, and RIGOR Unveiled.
+Fisher loves being an educator and hopes to share that passion with others.
 Nancy Frey is a professor in educational leadership at San Diego State University and a teacher leader at Health Sciences High and Middle College.
-She is a credentialed special educator, reading specialist, and administrator in California.
-She is a member of the International Literacy Association’s Literacy Research Panel.
-Her published titles include 50 Strategies for Activating Your PLC+, The Illustrated Guide to Visible Learning, Welcome to Teaching Multilingual Learners, Teaching Foundational Skills to Adolescent Readers, and RIGOR Unveiled: A Video-Enhanced Flipbook to Promote Teacher Expertise in Relationship Building, Instruction, Goals, Organization, and Relevance.
+Her published titles include The Courage to Learn, The Art and Science of Coaching, How Scaffolding Works, and The Illustrated Guide to Visible Learning.
+Frey is a credentialed special educator, reading specialist, and administrator in California and learns from teachers and students every day.